Marcionism: Teachings

 Marcionism shows the influence of Hellenistic philosophy on Christianity and presents a moral critique of the Old Testament from the standpoint of Platonism.
 According to Harnack, the sect may have led other Christians to introduce a formal statement of beliefs into their liturgy (see Creed) and to formulate a canon of authoritative Scripture of their own, thus eventually producing the current canon of the New Testament.

 As for the main question, however, whether he knew of, or assumes the existence of, a written New Testament of the Church in any sense whatever, in this case an affirmatory answer is most improbable, because if this were so he would have been compelled to make a direct attack upon the New Testament of the Church, and if such an attack had been made we should have heard of it from Tertullian.
 Marcion, on the contrary, treats the Catholic Church as one that 'follows the Testament of the Creator-God,' and directs the full force of his attack against this Testament and against the falsification of the Gospel and of the Pauline Epistles.
 His polemic would necessarily have been much less simple if he had been opposed to a Church which, by possessing a New Testament side by side with the Old Testament, had ipso facto placed the latter under the shelter of the former.
 In fact Marcion’s position towards the Catholic Church is intelligible, in the full force of its simplicity, only under the supposition that the Church had not yet in her hand any 'litera scripta Novi Testamenti.'

 Marcion is believed to have imposed a severe morality on his followers, some of whom suffered in the persecution.
 In particular, he refused to re-admit those who recanted their faith under Roman persecution; see also lapsi.
+This severity extended to a thoroughgoing asceticism corresponding to Marcion's distance from the demiurge's creation.
+Marriage counted as porneia leading to phthora, destruction, and Marcion barred his community from marriage and sexual intercourse; only catechumens who vowed celibacy, or who renounced sexual relations if already married, were baptized and admitted to communion, so that the propagation of the created world would be curtailed.
+Meat and wine were likewise renounced, but fish was permitted and regarded as a kind of holy food, alongside bread, honey, milk and vegetables, so that the Marcionites can be classed as pescetarian.
+Epiphanius reports that bread and water were used at the Eucharist, and in keeping with Marcion's docetic Christology Tertullian records that hoc est corpus meum became figura corporis mei, the figure of my body.